-I have been a licensed massage therapist since 2006, and I have over 2000 hours of clinical training in the massage and yoga arts.
-I also have a Master’s in Literature, and I am an avid believer in the healing power of reading, writing, and storytelling.
+I have been a licensed massage therapist since 2006, and I have thousands of hours of clinical training in the massage and yoga arts.
+I also have a Master’s in Literature, and I believe in the healing power of reading, writing, storytelling, and story-listening.

 I began my bodywork journey as a “myoskeletal mechanic” trained in structural integration, which is a type of manual therapy that focuses on the fascia, or connective tissue, of the body.
 Through visual and functional assessment, I would identify points of weakness, tension, and compensation, and I would “realign” these imbalances through deep tissue massage.
 Clients would leave our sessions feeling better and more balanced, but more often than not, the results were short-lived.
-This was very good for business—I had wait-list of returning clientele that went on for months—but deep down, I suspected something was wrong with an approach that creates dependence instead of independence.
+This was very good for business: I had a months-long wait list of returning clientele, but on a deeper level, I suspected something was wrong with an approach that creates dependence instead of independence.
 I wanted to help people heal, and I knew there had to be a better way.

 When we move, we’re not just strengthening and lengthening.
 We’re also building new neural pathways in the brain.
-We’re teaching the nervous system that the body is safe in previously uncharted territory, and as the brain learns its no longer in danger, it stops sending danger messages (pain) and allows the body to relax into new ranges of motion.
-Eureka: motion IS lotion!
+We’re teaching the nervous system that the body is safe in previously uncharted territory, and as the brain learns its no longer in danger, it stops sending danger messages and allows the body to relax into new ranges of motion.
 The more we can engage the nervous system through activity, the more opportunities the brain has to learn.
 Determined to bring movement home to massage, I created a new, interactive modality called Stretch Bodywork that is not done on or to clients, but with and for them.
 This movement-based, client-centered approach to manual therapy combines elements of Thai bodywork, yin yoga, and post-isometric stretching to retrain the brain, empower the client, and treat chronic pain.
-If you’re interested in learning more about Stretch Bodywork and the science of pain, sign up for our next certification course here.
+If you’re interested in learning more about Stretch Bodywork and the science of pain, see our online course directory; online bodywork classes are coming in 2021.

 A deeper understanding of pain as a biopsychosocial experience, not just a physical experience, is especially relevant to chronic pain care.
 Because pain lives in the brain, it is highly influenced by memory, emotion, and context.
 To treat pain, we must understand more than the architecture of the body.
-We must also understand the lived experiences of those who suffer.
-A person’s story is as important (if not more important) than a person’s structure.
+We must also understand the unique lived experiences of those who suffer.
+A person’s story is as important as a person’s structure.
 This epiphany led me to the Narrative Medicine program at Columbia University, where I studied the stories of illness and pain with Rita Charon, Craig Irvine, Sayantani DasGupta, and a rockstar team of medical care providers from around the world.
-Ironically, at the cutting edge of pain science, I found myself back where I began, a student of literature.
-After graduating from Columbia, I co-founded NarrativeRx, an online learning platform that teaches medical care providers how to interact with patient stories in a clinical setting via poetry, philosophy, and the arts.
+Ironically, at the cutting edge of pain science, I found myself back where I began–a student of literature.
+After graduating from Columbia, I co-founded NarrativeRx, an online learning platform that teaches healthcare providers how to interact with patient stories in a clinical setting via poetry, philosophy, and the arts.
 If you’re interested in finding out more about narrative medicine for pain care, check out our website and join our online community.

 RISE Massage Stretch & Wellness